kaunghko/my-tech-blog/content/blog/weekly-learnings-1.md

 +++
 date = '2025-09-06T20:50:50+09:00'
 draft = false
-title = '[Weekly Learnings] First Week of a New Semester'
+title = '[Weekly Reflections] First Week of a New Semester'
 +++

 ## Course Overview